 Attention to an image’s production brings into focus the intentionality of its construction.
 Positive images are not, in any sense, closer to the “truth.”
 They were, and are, deliberate, highly motivated answers to the truth claims and immediacy of negative images.
 Departing from the proposition that representation and intervention were linked, they took as their specific task to counteract certain assumptions about development, developing countries, and development agencies.
-It is this connection, made between image and the practice that creates a realistic impasse in images of development.
+It is this connection, made between image and the practice, that creates a realistic impasse in images of development.
 Development NGOs rely heavily on documentary photography.
 In large part this is due to the assumption that such photographs can provide transparency, an unmediated window on the world that fixes “reality” or “truth.”
 There is also the assumption that positive images are somehow closer and more representative of the truth than negative ones.
-After the mid-1980s a great deal of effort was expended on ensuring that the photographer, the lens, and the processing do not allow power to corrupt the integrity of the initial image and therefore its essential truth.
-The basic supposition being that a photograph is somehow indexically linked to truth, and can, therefore, provide evidence of it.
+After the mid-1980s a great deal of effort was expended on ensuring that the photographer, the lens, and the processing do not allow power to corrupt the integrity of the initial image and therefore its essential truth – the basic supposition being that a photograph is somehow indexically linked to truth, and can, therefore, provide evidence of it.
 Such assumptions have been questioned by film and photography scholars Bill Nichols and Alan Sekula.
-They argue that the deceptiveness of documentary or realistic photography lies in its deliberate ingenuousness: “The [only]…‘objective’ truth that photographs offer is the assertion that somebody or something – in this case an automated camera – was somewhere and took a picture.
+They argue that the deceptiveness of documentary or realistic photography lies in its deliberate ingenuousness: “The [only] . . . ‘objective’ truth that photographs offer is the assertion that somebody or something – in this case an automated camera – was somewhere and took a picture.
 Everything else, everything beyond the imprinting of a trace, is up for grabs.”

 Photography’s persuasiveness derives from its rhetorical strategies and stylistic form.
 Nichols contended that visual representations combine argument and evidence, merging representations of the world with those about the world.
 As such, photography in the realistic or documentary mode functions both as a reflection of reality and as a discourse on it.
-Though the viewer may engage in the structure and meaning of the image, what s/he recognizes, and inevitably responds to, is its realism.
+Though the viewer may engage in the structure and meaning of the image, what she or he recognizes, and inevitably responds to, is its realism.

-Nichols’ critique consequently undermines the polarities created between negative and positive images.
-They cannot be oppositional entities which, respectively, mobilize falsehoods or truths since, according to Nichols, all representations are quotations from, rather than samples of, reality.
+Nichols’s critique consequently undermines the polarities created between negative and positive images.
+They cannot be oppositional entities that, respectively, mobilize falsehoods or truths since, according to Nichols, all representations are quotations from, rather than samples of, reality.
 Every image has the ambivalent status of both evidence and argument.
 By favoring positive images over negative ones, NGOs denied positive and negative images the same level of motivation.
 To NGOs, positive images were not, ostensibly, concerned with money but primarily with ethics.
 As a result, they were thought to be better and truer.
-However this discourse of accuracy and truth tells us more about how these representations are being used to validate intervention – development practice – than about their ability to depict accurately or truthfully.
-In considering NGO representational practices, the most pertinent question becomes: why is a realist, or documentary mode, of representation judged the most appropriate for development NGOs?
+However, this discourse of accuracy and truth tells us more about how these representations are being used to validate intervention – development practice – than about their ability to depict accurately or truthfully.
+In considering NGO representational practices, the most pertinent question becomes, Why is a realist, or documentary mode, of representation judged the most appropriate for development NGOs?